<img alt="" src="https://secure.kota3chat.com/217465.png" style="display:none;">

 What Kind of Licensure Is Required?

-You’ll need to be licensed for each state you apply to work in.
+You’ll need to be licensed for each state you apply to work in (unless you're a PT with a Compact License).
 Healthcare recruiters are familiar with the licensing requirements and certifications for different states and can be a valuable resource to you as you apply for your state license(s).
 You can find more information on licensure here

 Do You Get Benefits as a Travel Therapist?